Kristy Lorson from EarthSavvy tells us how she applies the 6R's to fashion!!... and other cool Zero Waste stuff in our 5 minute interview

 Q. Where can we next find you chatting about Zero Waste if we wanted to come and do one of your Workshops?

 Kristy.
-My next Zero Waste Kitchen workshop will be at the lovely Kelmarna Gardens in Auckland on Saturday, July 13.
+My next workshop is called Trash Talk: An Intro to Zero Waste at the Gus Fisher Gallery and will be held on Saturday, July 27.
 Might see you there!

 Find out more about Kristy and let her inspire you to start with one small change towards a zero waste lifestyle!!